TranDangKhoi/react-18/README.md

 - `useEffect` will update the UI (paint) before running the callback inside it.
 So that's why you saw the number 3 before it went back to 0 => After setting it back to 0 the useEffect ran once more then finished

 - `useLayoutEffect` will run the callback inside it before updating the UI (paint).
-So that's why you didn't see the number 3 because it's checking the if statement condition before painting, if the condition return false then no more painting/updating
+So that's why you didn't see the number 3 because it's checking the **if-statement** condition before painting, if the condition return false then no more painting/updating